General Economics and Theory

 Lecture: MW9-10.30 (E51-395) Recitation: F9-10.30 (E51-361) +final

-Covers theoretical and empirical work dealing with the structure, behavior, and performance of firms and markets and core issues in antitrust.
-Topics include: the organization of the firm, monopoly, price discrimination, oligopoly, and auctions.
+Covers theoretical and empirical work dealing with the market structure, firm behavior, and consumer outcomes in imperfectly competitive markets.
+Topics include: monopoly, price discrimination, product differentiation, consumer search, dynamic oligopoly, entry, platforms, auctions, bounded rationality, and online markets.
 Theoretical and empirical work are integrated in each area.

 14.272 Industrial Organization II